-PSCI 1199 Seminar 1-9 credits
+PSCI 1199 Seminar

-This course will be a discussion of particular problems related to the student's chosen program and areas of special interest.
+1-9 credits This course will be a discussion of particular problems related to the student's chosen program and areas of special interest.

-PSCI 2206 International Relations 3 credits Prerequisite: PSCI 1104 economic relations, and human rights, as well as the role of international institutions in global governance.
+PSCI 2206 International Relations 3 credits Prerequisite: PSCI 1104

-This course examines and applies the basic theoretical perspectives in international relations.
-It addresses important global issues including the origins of war,
+This course examines and applies the basic theoretical perspectives in interna-tional relations.
+It addresses important global issues including the origins of war, economic relations, and human rights, as well as the role of international institutions in global governance.